 A church that knows who they are and in what direction God is calling them as a body will hire a pastor who shares their ideals.
 They are able to communicate their mission and vision to their pastoral candidates during the pastoral search process, and any potential senior pastor will know exactly what he will be stepping into.
 There will be less of a chance that he will come in and immediately try to make radical changes to the church.

-In our experience, churches with a well-established and agreed-upon mission and vision have a much better transition period than those without.
+In our experience, churches with a well-established and agreed-upon mission and vision have a greater chance of successfully transitioning to a new lead pastor than those without.

 Contact VitalChurch for Interim Pastor Services